ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 during initialization, a ``SubmittedSlowCommand`` object is instantiated and when the command is executed, this object's ``do()`` method is called instead.
 Rather than just one method in the component manager, LRCs have two.
 The first "submit" method has public scope and is the one called by the ``SubmittedSlowCommand``'s ``do()`` method.
 All this public method does is submit a task to the ``TaskExecutor``'s queue.
-This task's arguments include
+This task's arguments include:

-1. the second, private scoped, execution method, containing the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function (now in the component manager), which is important, as the validity of calling a given command needs to be evaluated when the task is executed rather than when the command is called by the client.
-For this reason, overridden baseclass commands still have an overridden ``is_<COMMAND>_allowed()`` method defined in the device, but all it does is return ``True``, in order to defer judgement to the component manager's ``is_<COMMAND>_allowed()`` method that will run when the command is popped off of the queue.
+- the second, private scoped, execution method, containing the command's logic
+- the ``is_<COMMAND>_allowed()`` function (now in the component manager), which is important, as the validity of calling a given command needs to be evaluated when the task is executed rather than when the command is queued by the client

+For this reason, overridden base class commands still have an overridden ``is_<COMMAND>_allowed()`` method defined in the device, but all it does is return ``True``, in order to defer judgement to the component manager's ``is_<COMMAND>_allowed()`` method that will run when the command is popped off of the queue.